saint-james-fr/strapi_ruby/README.md

 <img src="assets/strapi_ruby_logo.png" width="150px">
 </div>

-**StrapiRuby** is a Ruby wrapper around Strapi REST API, version 4.
-It has not been tested with previous versions.
+**StrapiRuby** is a Ruby wrapper around Strapi REST API, version 5.
+Version 4 will need <1.0.0 versino of this gem to work.
+From 1.0.1, it's only compatible with version 5.

 **Strapi** is an open-source, Node.js based, Headless CMS to easily build customizable APIs.